 But recently, we observed a rise in the consumption of domestic products.
 It’s strongly present in the smartphone industry.
 Huawei, Oppo, and Viva have become strong competitors of Apple and Samsung because these brands focused on advertising themselves as more affordable and better quality than the international brands.

-Studies suggest that today, Chinese consumers think domestic products are equals to foreign products.
+Studies suggest that today, Chinese consumers think domestic products are equal to foreign products.
 The domestic product becomes more attractive.
-You have to be wary of.
+You have to be wary of it.

 It is just an example to show you a new trend in China.
-But there are many others and the whole Chinese society is always changing.
-There is no sure thing for market trends.
+But there are many others and the whole of Chinese society is always changing.
+There is no sure thing about market trends.
 What is important is keeping pace with the Chinese market trends.